AlanBui1/chess-website/_posts/2024-11-19-masseyspring.md

   - Tournament
 ---

-In collaboration with the Massey Chess Club, we are hosting a chess tournament on Friday, May 10th from 4:00-7:30 PM!
+In collaboration with the Massey Chess Club, we are hosting a chess tournament on Friday, November 29th from 4:00-7:30 PM!

 <img src="/assets/images/WinterMassey.png" alt="Tournament Flyer" height = "60%" width = "60%">